websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 To determine which fields to include in the result summaries, the Search Results widget takes three things into consideration:

 1. Asset-specific fields to include in the Summary are defined in `ModelSummaryContributor` Java classes (Liferay's own classes and those deployed by third party developers).
+Older implementations of this logic were provided by `Indexer.getSummary`

-1. Fields available for display in the Search Results summaries are defined by the Search Results own display logic.
+1. Fields available for display in the Search Results summaries are defined by the Search Results own display logic ([`SearchResultsSummaryDisplayBuilder`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/portal-search/portal-search-web/src/main/java/com/liferay/portal/search/web/internal/result/display/builder/SearchResultSummaryDisplayBuilder.java) and [`SearchResultsSummaryDisplayContext`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/portal-search/portal-search-web/src/main/java/com/liferay/portal/search/web/internal/result/display/context/SearchResultSummaryDisplayContext.java)).

 1. The [Widget Template]( ./../../../site-building/displaying-content/customizing-widgets/styling-widgets-with-widget-templates.md ) used by the [Search Results](./configuring-the-search-results-widget.md) widget (_List_ by default) has the final word in all things related to Search Results display, including which of the available fields are included in the summary.